notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 **Parameters**:

 *wParam [in]*
-: int iView, which must bei eihter 0 (main view) or 1 (second view).
+: int iView, which must be either 0 (main view) or 1 (second view).

 *lParam [in]*
 : int index2Activate